Social Worker, Psychotherapist

 includes additional training in Cognitive Behavior Therapy (CBT), Mindfulness, Bereavement and Palliation, and Narrative Therapy.
 She is a firm believer in ongoing learning.

 She has worked in numerous health care settings helping clients and their families cope with sudden, chronic or life limiting illness.
-She practices from a framework of trauma informed care and has special interest in helping clients process grief, loss, stress and anxiety.
+At North Counselling and Psychotherapy, Kim provides services for adults and practices from a framework of trauma informed care.
+She has special interest in helping clients process grief, loss, stress and anxiety.